 Aure Ruediger | Member

-Compass has been my school since kindergarten, and it’s wonderful being a Firebird (that’s our school mascot).
-There are many exciting things I get to do at Compass.
-For instance, I am in the Arts+Crafts Club, Chess Club, Cooking Club, Creative Writing Club, Lego Club, Minecraft Club, Photo Club, Sewing Club, and Virtual Field Trips Club.
-Outside of school, I enjoy growing guppies and bettas.
-I also like to ice skate.
-When I’m a grown-up, I’d like to have a science degree like my Mom or an engineering degree like my Dad.
+Compass has been my school since kindergarten, and it is wonderful being a Firebird (that’s our school mascot).
+There are many exciting things I get to do at Compass, like join our school’s clubs and explore many of my scholarly interests now through the Options program.
+For instance, in the past, I have been in the Arts+Crafts Club, Chess Club, Cooking Club, Creative Writing Club, Lego Club, Minecraft Club, Photo Club, Sewing Club, and Virtual Field Trips Club.
+Outside of school, I used to be an avid grower of guppies, bettas, and lots of fish while also practicing some horseback riding.
+I still love to ice skate.
+More recently, I have turned to gardening, cooking + baking, art, reading, music, canine training, and movie reviewing.
+When I’m a grown-up, I would like to have a science degree like my Mom or an engineering degree like my Dad.

 Cricht Ruediger | Member

-I’ve been here at Compass since kindergarten.
+I have been here at Compass since kindergarten.
 I like that I have sweet and helpful teachers here at my school.
 It’s epic how we attend class remotely, with all my teachers and schoolmates living all over California!
-My hobbies include baking, creating art, fishkeeping, gardening, and playing video games.
+I used to be a very keen fishkeeping hobbyist, but now my hobbies have changed.
+I am still into my hobbies of baking, creating art, gardening, and playing video games.
+I also read more and listen to music more now, and I like watching movies full of action and comedy.
 Because both of my Grandfathers owned businesses of their own, I hope to be in good business, too.

 Avery Stansbury | Member